Pak-Arab Refinery: History

+In 2010, the company set up a Diesel Hydro Desulfurization Unit to ensure that Diesel produced by the refinery meets international Euro-II standards.
+In bitumen, PARCO commissioned a 500 t d Biturox oxidation unit at its Mehmood Kot refinery in 2012.

 In September 2012, Pak-Arab Refinery completed its first acquisition by acquiring 100% shareholding of SHV Energy Pakistan, which prior to the acquisition was Pakistan's largest LPG marketing company and PARCO's strategic partner since 2001.
 On 12 April 2017, the company announced that it will use technologies from Honeywell to upgrade its refinery near Multan, Pakistan to produce cleaner-burning fuels.

-In 2019, Pak-Arab Refinery was building its coastal refinery project near Hub, Balochistan, which would be a state of the art refinery with capacity of 250,000 barrels per day with an estimated cost of over $ 5 billion.
+In 2019, Pak-Arab Refinery announced to build its coastal refinery project near Hub, Balochistan, which would have a capacity of 250,000 barrels per day with an estimated cost of over $ 5 billion.

-Business products
+Subsidiaries

-Total PARCO
+PARCO Gunvor

-This company has retail outlets throughout Pakistan for its products.